PurplProto/android-pin-brute-force/README.md

 This app is was written to brute force the pin of an Android device.
 This is risky and could cause the target device to completely lockdown and thus requiring a factory reset making the user data irrecoverable, so heed the following warnings:

-- This is known to not work on Android devices after v10
+- ⚠️ This is known to not work on Android devices after v10
 - This has been tested on only a single device (Samsung S8)
 - You use this project and it's content at your own risk
-- No warranty, help or support is implied as per the [LICENSE](./LICENSE).
+- No warranty, help or support is implied as per the [MIT LICENSE](./LICENSE).

+The app is unable to detect a successful pin entry, so you will need to keep an eye on the process.

 ## Prerequisites